SibaJamal/WeatherApp/README.md

 ![Status](https://img.shields.io/badge/Status-Active-success)

 ## 📖 About the Project
-weather application provides information about the weather for the city of Dubai at the present time and for the next five days, using Bloc as state management and Domain driven design (DDD) as design architecture.
+🌤️ Weather Application: provides information about the weather 🌡️ for the city of Dubai 🏙️ at the present time ⏰ and for the next five days 📅.

+⚡ Built using BLoC 🧩 for state management and Domain-Driven Design (DDD) 🏗️ as the design architecture.

 ---